orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

 |                                         | Note that this limit can be exceeded when a single file is larger than this option. |         |                                              |                                                                                                                         |
 +-----------------------------------------+-------------------------------------------------------------------------------------+---------+----------------------------------------------+-------------------------------------------------------------------------------------------------------------------------+

-All the **Caches** will always fill to their full capacity as soon as they are used so you should always expect them to consume the declared amount of RAM.
+All the **caches** will progressively fill to their full capacity as soon as they are used, so you should always expect them to consume their allocated amount of RAM.

-For the **MemoryCapacities**, the RAM will be used only when a thread requires RAM in this particular RAM space and the RAM will be released as soon as the thread has finished its job with this particular data.
-If, at some point, a thread requires X MB of RAM and this amount of RAM is currently not available, it will have to wait until other threads have freed X MB.
+For the **memory capacities**, RAM is allocated only when a thread requires memory from the corresponding memory area, and is released as soon as the thread has finished its job with this particular data.
+If, at some point, a thread requires X MB of RAM and this amount of RAM is currently not available, the thread must wait until other threads have freed X MB.

-E.g.  If you have declared 512 MB of ``StorageMemoryCapacity`` and if have 2 threads that have reserved 200 MB each to each handle a 200 MB file and a third thread would like to reserve 200 MB for another file, the third thread will have to wait until one of the first two threads has completed its work and until there are at least 200 MB of available memory in that RAM space.
+For instance, if you have configured ``StorageMemoryCapacity`` to 512 MB and two threads have each reserved 200 MB to process a 200 MB file, a third thread that needs to reserve 200 MB for another file will have to wait until one of the first two threads has finished its work and at least 200 MB of memory is available in the corresponding memory capacity.

-If you have declared 512 MB of ``StorageMemoryCapacity`` and if have 2 threads that have reserved 200 MB each to each handle a 200 MB file and a third thread would like to reserve 600 MB for another file, the third thread will have to wait until both threads have completed their work and, only at that time, the 3rd thread will be allocated 600 MB (more than the declared maximum capacity !!!).
-The maximum usage of this RAM space will be recorded in the ``orthanc_*_memory_max_usage_mb`` metrics.
+Conversely, if you have configured ``StorageMemoryCapacity`` to 512 MB and two threads have each reserved 200 MB to process a 200 MB file, a third thread that needs to reserve 600 MB for another file will have to wait until both threads have finished their work.
+Only then will the third thread be allocated 600 MB, punctually exceeding the declared maximum capacity.
+The maximum usage of this memory space will be recorded in the ``orthanc_*_memory_max_usage_mb`` metrics.

-**Note**: Orthanc also uses RAM that is not part of these RAM spaces where the memory is controlled.
-It is very difficult to evaluate the amount of RAM that is not controlled but you should consider that an extra 128 MB is required.
+**Note**: Orthanc also uses RAM that is not part of the memory areas controlled by these memory capacities.
+It is difficult to estimate the amount of RAM used outside these controlled areas, as it depends on your usage patterns, but you should allow for an additional 128 MB of RAM.

-How can I compute the total amount of memory Orthanc will consume ?
+How can I compute the total amount of memory Orthanc will consume?
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this section, we will consider 2 scenario:
+In this section, we will consider 2 scenarios:

-- in the first one, you know that your Orthanc instance only handles `small` DICOM files that are less than 10-20 MB (MRI, CT, CR, DX, standard US, ...)
+* In the first one, your Orthanc server only handles `small` DICOM instances that are less than 10-20 MB (MRI, CT, CR, DX, standard US,...).

-- in the second one, where Orthanc also handles `large` DICOM files between 300 MB and 4 GB (Mammography, Cardiac US, ...).
+* In the second one, Orthanc also handles `large` DICOM instances between 300 MB and 4 GB (videos, cardiac US, whole-slide images,...).

 For both scenario, consider we have these configurations: